Nets beat Mavs 102-99, hand Dallas 5th consecutive home loss

 AP Sports Writer

-DALLAS (AP) — Kevin Durant scored 24 points, James Harden had 23 points and 12 assists, and the Brooklyn Nets beat Dallas 102-99 on Tuesday night, handing the Mavericks their fifth consecutive home loss.
+Kevin Durant scored 24 points, Harden had 23 points and 12 assists, and the Nets beat Dallas 102-99 on Tuesday night, handing the Mavericks their fifth consecutive home loss.

-The Eastern Conference-leading Nets erased a 17-point third-quarter deficit to avoid back-to-back losses for the first time this season.
-Brooklyn squandered a double-digit lead after halftime in a loss to Chicago.
+“We’ve been in this league long enough to know it’s winning time.
+It’s go time,” said Harden, who also had nine rebounds.
+“Throughout the course of the game, I feel like we got good shots.
+We just missed them.
+We just kept sticking with it and kept sticking with it.
+You’ve got to just keep shooting, especially if that’s what you do.”

-Luka Doncic scored 28 points but had another rough night from 3-point range except for the 30-footer he banked in just before the first-half buzzer.
+Luka Doncic scored 28 points but had another rough night from 3-point range along with his teammates, except for the young sensation’s 30-foot banked shot just before the first-half buzzer.
 Kristaps Porzingis had 17 points and 12 rebounds.

 Dallas didn’t make a basket after Doncic’s short jumper with 3:51 to go and finished 9 of 46 (19.6%) from long range.
 Tim Hardaway Jr. missed all seven from deep, including an open look that bounced off the back of the rim at the buzzer.

+“We had a lot of open looks there in the fourth quarter that just didn’t go down,” Dallas coach Jason Kidd said.
+“And then Timmy has a wide-open look.
+You couldn’t ask for a better look to tie up the game.”

-The Nets trailed by 11 entering the fourth quarter and slowly cut the deficit, led by Durant, who made 5 of 6 shots and scored 11 points in the final quarter.
+The Nets trailed by 11 entering the fourth quarter before outscoring Dallas 27-13.
+Durant, who made 5 of 6 shots and scored 11 points in the final quarter, and Patty Mills hit consecutive 3s to cut a nine-point deficit to three early in the fourth.
+Mills scored 10 points.

+“It’s a character win where you just want to make the right plays to get back in the game and you want to turn the momentum to your side,” said Durant, who was 10 of 22 from the field and had seven rebounds.
+“I think we did that tonight.”

 Nic Claxton missed two free throws with Brooklyn leading by three with 20 seconds remaining, but Doncic missed from beyond the arc before Hardaway’s miss.
 Doncic was 3 of 11 from deep.